-Sizing an indexer can become a very complicated task, but here are three basic items to consider in estimating a size:
+Sizing a rotary index table can become a very complicated task, but here are three basic items to consider in estimating a size:

 1. Swing Diameter: The relationship of the swing diameter to the cam follower

 pitch diameter is kept to 8:1 or less, never to exceed 10:1.
 For example, an